reactivepixel/appStore/readme.md

 |Unit Tests| Mocha will be used to provide the stability over time this project will need.|
 |Automated QA| Codeship will be our build and test runner tool to not encumber our production environment.|
 |Various Notables for Inclusion| CodeClimate, Sequelizejs, Gulp, Papertrailsapp, Github Workflow, PassportJS, JSON Web Tokens (JWT), SemVer |

-## Unit Testing

-`./test/__app.js` requires that a user exist in the system with id of `3341f2aa-c8dd-465c-b6c8-a793d4426db9`.
-TODO: refactor this unit test to be more dynamic.